Skip to main content

 Overview

 Papers of Helen Louise (Froelich) Holt (1913-2015) relating to her personal, educational, and political activities.
 Types of material include publications, clippings, correspondence, photographs, and ephemera, among others.
-The collection is divided into five series: Personal and Political Papers (1912-2015 and undated), Press and Media Activity (1937-2008 and undated), State Government Papers (1955-1960), Federal Government Papers (1960-1984 and undated), and Rush Dew Holt, Jr. Papers (1953-2014 and undated).
+The collection is divided into six series: Personal and Political Papers (1912-2015 and undated), Press and Media Activity (1937-2008 and undated), State Government Papers (1955-1960), Federal Government Papers (1960-1984 and undated), Rush Dew Holt, Jr. Papers (1953-2014 and undated), and Addendum of 2021 October 20 (circa 1996).

 Arrangement